 The QA toolkit was useful to provoke discussions between teams who were each focusing on quality from different perspectives and allowed for the potential joining and simplification of eventual processes.
 The suggested prompts and then related links to projects which had addressed these issues were useful.

 The team concluded that the QAQE E-Learning Toolkit allowed the University to develop, refine and enhance the institutional approach to quality, with a focus on the whole lifespan of the (re)development of programmes, making use of Open Educational Resources where applicable.
 The toolkit will particularly assist as the institution moves forward to increase and enhance its distance learning provision and review and develop its curricula.

 The funded period proved to be an exciting period of reflection where it was found that we were not only enhancing the existing process but were able to also simplify the paperwork without compromising any of the quality frameworks.
 The institution is now in a further phase rollout to further investigate the impact of these changes.

-Tag cloudacademic skills accessibility Android Arts assessment design assessment tools blogs CAIeRO collaboration digital voice recorder distance learning e-portfolios Education feedback Flipcam Flipped Classroom flipped learning GradeMark Health iNorthampton iPad learner's experience MALT mobile mobsurvey NBS NILE OERs Panopto plagiarism podcast Powerpoint presentations Quality reflection Rubrics SaGE Science & Technology Skype Social Science Sticky sites transition Turnitin video wikis
+Tag cloudacademic skills accessibility Android Arts assessment design assessment tools blended learning blogs CAIeRO collaboration digital voice recorder distance learning e-portfolios Education feedback Flipcam Flipped Classroom flipped learning GradeMark Health iNorthampton iPad learner's experience MALT mobile mobsurvey NBS NILE OERs Panopto plagiarism podcast Powerpoint presentations Quality reflection Rubrics SaGE Science & Technology Skype Social Science Turnitin video Waterside wikis